General Instrument CP1600: I/O

 As was common for the era, the CP1600 used memory-mapped I/O, as opposed to separate I/O pins as seen on the Intel systems.
 The use of a multiplexed bus and multi-state bus status made implementing I/O more difficult than would normally be the case on memory-mapped systems.
 This meant that implementations had to use latches or buffers to be able to interface with the CPU as it changed the bus from indicating an address to data.
 This both negatively affected I/O performance and increased the complexity of the I/O devices.

 To address this problem, GI supplied a series of 164x dedicated I/O chips that implemented the required bus logic.
 These included, for instance, the 1641 keyboard controller, the 1643 cassette tape controller, and the 1647 display control.
 Most famous among these is the 1640 "Programmable Interface Controller", or PIC, which was designed to work in concert with the CP1600 and act as a channel controller for the CPU.
 As with the other 1640 series chips, the PIC internally decoded the bus logic, but also added a very simple processor that could run its own programs to perform I/O and direct memory access.
 For instance, one might send an instruction to a PIC on a floppy disk card to read data from a given sector on the disk.
 The PIC would then read the data into its own internal buffer, watch the bus for unused time when the bus status pins were all zero, and then send data to main memory.

 General Instrument provided cross-assemblers and simulators/debuggers compatible with 16-bit or larger minicomputers.
 GI also provided a standalone CP1600 based microcomputer system in the GIC1600.

+Example code

+The following assembler source code is for a subroutine CPYMEM that copies words from one location to another.
+Note that R4 and R5 autoincrement after being accessed.
+This makes it easy to loop through an array of words.
+Curiously, the CP1600 has a 16-bit word width but only a 10-bit instruction width.
+The following assumes 10-bit ROMs are being used.